-Level I Activities Leadership, Student Council, Overnight Field Requirements A grade of C or better in every class; No N or U in conduct in any class; No suspensions.
-Level II Interscholastic Sports, School Dances and other Extracurricular Activities 2.0 GPA; No F or U in any class; present in school for one half of the instructional minutes on day of event;
+Level I Activities Leadership, Student Council, Overnight Field Trips Requirements A grade of C or better in every class; No N or U in conduct in any class; No suspensions.
+Level II Interscholastic Sports, School Dances, Drama and Music Performances and other Extracurricular Activities 2.0 GPA; No F or U in any class; no more than two referrals in the most recently completed quarter; present in school for one half of the instructional minutes on the day of the event;

-To remain eligible for after school sports and extra-curricular activities, a student must have received a GPA of 2.0 or higher on his/her most recent grade report (including fourth quarter/semester two of the previous year), must have no F grades, and must have no U citizenship marks.
+To remain eligible for after school sports and extracurricular activities, a student must have received a GPA of 2.0 or higher on his/her most recent grade report (including fourth quarter/semester two of the previous year), must have no F grades, must have no U citizenship marks, and must have no more than two referrals in the most recently completed quarter.
 A student's eligibility may be removed by the site administrator as part of a disciplinary action.